Emily Sonnett: Washington Spirit (2021–2022)

 During the 2022 NWSL Challenge Cup opener against the Orlando Pride, Sonnett suffered broken ribs after being kicked.
-Sonnett was placed on the SEI list on August 25, 2022 after sustaining a foot injury during the 2022 CONCACAF W Championship.
+Sonnett was placed on the SEI list on August 25, 2022, after sustaining a foot injury during the 2022 CONCACAF W Championship.

-OL Reign (2023–Present)
+OL Reign (2023)

-On January 12, 2023, Sonnett was traded to OL Reign in exchange for their 32nd overall draft pick in the 2023 NWSL Draft and their natural first round pick in the 2024 NWSL Draft.
+On January 12, 2023, Sonnett was traded to OL Reign in exchange for their 32nd overall draft pick in the 2023 NWSL Draft and their natural first-round pick in the 2024 NWSL Draft.

+Gotham FC (2024–present)

+On January 4, 2024, NJ/NY Gotham FC announced that Sonnett had signed a three-year deal with the club.
+She was one of four national team players who joined Gotham as free agents that off-season along with Crystal Dunn, Tierna Davidson, and Rose Lavelle.
+Sonnett made her club debut on the opening matchday, a 1–0 win over the Portland Thorns.
+She played the most minutes of any player for Gotham as they finished the season in third place.

+On May 25, 2025, Sonnett was fouled inside the box in the 81st minute of the 2025 CONCACAF W Champions Cup final against Tigres.
+Esther scored on the rebound of the resulting penalty save as Gotham became the inaugural winners of the competition.

 International career

 Youth national team (2011–2015)

 In April 2011, Sonnett participated in the Southeast's Region III Olympic Development Program in Costa Rica.
 Sonnett received her first call-up to the United States U18 training camp as a midfielder in June 2011.

 Sonnett received call-ups for the United States women's national under-23 soccer team training camps in April and December 2013.
-She later represented the United States as a center back at the U23 level during the 2014 Six Nations Tournament in March 2014.
+She later represented the United States as a center-back at the U23 level during the 2014 Six Nations Tournament in March 2014.
 Sonnett appeared in all three games, helping the team ultimately win the tournament title in the final against Norway.

 In February 2015 Sonnett again appeared in all three games in the 2015 U-23 Six Nations International Tournament in La Manga, Spain helping the team earn their second consecutive tournament title and serving as captain in their match against Norway.
 Although Sonnett was called up to the USWNT U-23 training camp in Lakewood Ranch, Florida in April 2015, she was not named to the roster for the 2015 Four Nations International Nordic Tournament held in May 2015.

 Senior national team debut (2015)

 On October 16, 2015, Sonnett received her first senior call-up to the U.S. women's national soccer team (USWNT) from Jill Ellis.
-She received her first cap and start (while still a student at UVA) for the USWNT on October 25, 2015 at center back during a friendly against Brazil as part of the USWNT's 2015 FIFA Women's World Cup victory tour.
+She received her first cap and start (while still a student at UVA) for the USWNT on October 25, 2015, at center back during a friendly against Brazil as part of the USWNT's 2015 FIFA Women's World Cup victory tour.
 She earned three more caps with the USWNT before the end of 2015 in friendlies against Trinidad and Tobago and China.